JU-DEV-Bootcamps/ERAS-BE/README.md

 |   |-- Routes/
 ```

 For this project we're going to use this architecture due to the Modularity, Flexibility and Easy to Learn pros.
+And our Domain Entities Will be surveys, variables, componentes and students info.